tempdeltavalue/UE_pose_estimation_exps/README.md

 Here's my try to understand how to use ml models inside of UE using ONNX

-biggest question for now is how to move bones from code ? (for example how to pase into animinstance) https://forums.unrealengine.com/t/how-to-load-and-move-skeleton-asset-in-cpp-code/1284585
+biggest question for now is how to move bones from code ? (for example how to pass the pose from cpp into animinstance) https://forums.unrealengine.com/t/how-to-load-and-move-skeleton-asset-in-cpp-code/1284585

 result of onnx converted model inside Unreal engine (check folder Content/Models)